aws-samples/ec2-lamp-server/README.md

 ## SSL/TLS certificate on EC2 instance

+Template will install a valid [IPv4 address certificate](https://letsencrypt.org/2026/03/11/shorter-certs-certbot) for HTTPS and DCV if `displayPublicIP` is `Yes`.
+IP address certificates are valid for 160 hours, just over six days, and [Certbot](https://letsencrypt.org/2026/03/11/shorter-certs-certbot) will attempt to renew them before expiry.
+To ensure proper operation, ensure `assignStaticIP` is set to `Yes`.

 Amazon CloudFront (`enableCloudFront`) [supports](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-viewers-to-cloudfront.html) HTTPS and  [alternative domain name](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html).
 You can use [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) to [request](https://docs.aws.amazon.com/acm/latest/userguide/acm-public-certificates.html) a non-exportable public certificate at [no additional cost](https://aws.amazon.com/certificate-manager/pricing/) and [associate](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cnames-and-https-requirements.html) it with your CloudFront distribution.

-The EC2 instance uses a self-signed certificate for HTTPS.
-You can [request and export](https://aws.amazon.com/blogs/security/aws-certificate-manager-now-supports-exporting-public-certificates/) public certificate from AWS Certificate Manager and install it on your EC2 instance.
-You can also use [Certbot](https://certbot.eff.org/pages/about) to obtain and install free [Let's Encrypt](https://letsencrypt.org/) certificate on your web server as follows.
+ You can [request and export](https://aws.amazon.com/blogs/security/aws-certificate-manager-now-supports-exporting-public-certificates/) public Domain Validated (DV)  certificate from AWS Certificate Manager and install it on your EC2 instance.
+You can also use [Certbot](https://certbot.eff.org/pages/about) to obtain and install free [Let's Encrypt](https://letsencrypt.org/) DV certificate on your web server as follows.

 ### Certbot prerequisites